TalkingQuickly/talkingquickly.github.io/_posts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 Since we used `db` as our alias for this container, in our Rails container, we will therefore have an environment variable `DB_PORT_5432_TCP_ADDR` available which contains the IP of this container.

-Therefore, you use `ENV['DB_PORT_5432_TCP_ADDR']` to access this value in your `database.yml`.
+Therefore, we use `ENV['DB_PORT_5432_TCP_ADDR']` to access this value in `database.yml`.

-When starting the postgres container, you use:
+The command to build the Postgres image includes:

 ```bash
 -e POSTGRESQL_USER=docker -e POSTGRESQL_PASS=docker
 ```

-to set environment variables in the docker container for the database access credentials.
-These will be available in your Rails container as `DB_ENV_POSTGRESQL_USER` and `DB_ENV_POSTGRESQL_PASS` respectively (as seen in your `database.yml`).
+which sets environment variables in the docker container with the database access credentials.
+These will be available in your Rails container as `DB_ENV_POSTGRESQL_USER` and `DB_ENV_POSTGRESQL_PASS` respectively (as seen in `database.yml`).
 Notice the format `ALIAS_ENV_VARIABLE_NAME`.

 It's worth reading <http://docs.docker.io/reference/run/#env-environment-variables> for more on the environment variables available.
 It's also interesting to inspect the contents of `ENV` from a Rails console once the full environment is up and running.

 ### Why make this a shell script?

 The few lines in our `$setup` script are everything we need to build and run our application on any machine with Docker installed.
-If you wanted to run this application in development on a Linode, you could just create a new node, install Docker, upload your code and run this same script, and you'd have a working version of your application on this server.
+If you wanted to run this application in development on a Linode, you could just create a new node, install Docker, upload your code and run this same script, and you'd have a working development version of your application on this server.

 Later in this series of tutorials I'll demonstrate how the commands in this script can be adapted to form the basis of a production deployment with Docker.
 Getting familiar with the commands as part of the day-to-day development workflow means that working with the production stack is much less of a learning curve for any developer on the team.